8. Troubleshooting - Windows

 The hardware.id and mph.license files should have these 2 exact names.

-The MIDI port of the MP Controller should be connected with a USB-A port and does not require any drivers to be installed as it is a USB MIDI class compliant device.
+The MIDI port of the MP Controller should be connected with a USB-A port if possible.

 To get to that port, you need to unscrew the bottom cover.